KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/rewards.md

 ## Introduction

-The Rewards Fluidity module creates a master-node like rewards program, giving a user the ability to earn rewards by locking coins.
+The Rewards Antara module creates a master-node like rewards program, giving a user the ability to earn rewards by locking coins.

 It features configurable parameters, such as a customizable APR, minimum deposit, a required holding period,etc.